Empower individuals out of homelessness

 We support each other to be self-sustaining.

 Unhoused and marginally housed individuals lack sustainable self-development opportunities in the Bay Area.
 Immediate resources are available, but a sense of community and opportunities for long-term growth are lacking.

 - Available resources provide limited benefits.
-For example, soup kitchen food is often processed or unhealthy due to small budgets.
+For example, soup kitchen food is often processed or unhealthy due to tight budgets.

 - Homeless folks are often segregated for services, and not empowered with a sense of contributing to community.